Suicide Blonde: Critical reception

 David Giles of Music Week stated that "Suicide Blonde" is "less rocky than their previous work, with an emphatic dancefloor appeal".

 Chart performance

 In the United States, the track reached a peak of number nine on the Billboard Hot 100, and it topped both the Album Rock Tracks and Modern Rock Tracks charts.
 A dance remix of the track received wide airplay on US top-forty stations, allowing it to reach the top 10 on the Hot Dance Club Play chart.
 On the UK Singles Chart the single reached a peak of number 11, while on the Australian Singles Chart it reached number two.
-In Canada and New Zealand, "Suicide Blonde" reached number one for two and three weeks respectively.
+In Canada, "Suicide Blonde" reached number one for two weeks according to RPM and for one week according to The Record.
+It also topped the New Zealand Singles Chart, staying at number one for three weeks.